Express Provide First Aid

 Course is only available to individuals who hold a current Statement of Attainment for Provide First Aid

 (Previously known as Apply First Aid, Senior First Aid or Level 2 workplace First Aid)

 Australia Wide First Aid’s Provide First Aid course is the minimum requirement for workplace first aid compliance.
 This course provides you with the skills and knowledge required to provide first aid response, life support, management of casualty(s), the incident and other First Aiders until emergency qualified help arrives at the scene of the accident.

 HLTAID003 Provide first aid

-- Student must complete pre-reading and online assessment by 11.59pm AEST the night before the course to be permitted entry to the face to face training.
+- Student must complete pre-reading and successfully complete E-Learning assessment by 11.59pm AEST the night before their booked course to be permitted entry to the face to face training.

-- Students must have the physical ability to provide resuscitation by kneeling on the floor and performing two (2) minutes of uninterrupted CPR.
+- Students must have the physical ability to kneel and perform CPR on the floor uninterrupted for at least two minutes.